 REQUIRED TEXTS: These usually show up early in the syllabus.
 You MUST have these books OR know exactly how you can access them.
 HINT: if a reading says “SAKAI” next to it, the professor has posted it to your course’s Sakai site.
 If a reading doesn’t have this notation, YOU are responsible for making sure you have access to the reading, whether by purchasing the book or finding it in the library.
-Professors send their book lists to the library before each semester so that students can have access to them for three hours at a time—this is when a book is on “Reserve” at the library.
-The library also collects “e-reserves”, or electronic copies of required textbooks, that you can access online and read from home or from your favorite Durham coffee shop.
-Give it some thought: choose which books you want to invest in buying and which books you can check out at the library and scan chapters to send to yourself.
+Professors send their book lists to the library before each semester so that we can collect “e-reserves”, or electronic copies of required textbooks, that you can access online and read from home or from your favorite Durham coffee shop.
+Give it some thought: choose which books you want to invest in buying and which books you can find at the library.

-ASSIGNMENTS – LIST: Open the syllabus to find the calendar of assignments.
+ASSIGNMENTS LIST: Open the syllabus to find the calendar of assignments.
 Sometimes you have to dig a few pages to find it.
 And it may be under a few different categories, but often it will be under something akin to “Assignments and Policies.”
-You are looking for assignments and DATES.
+You are looking for assignments and dates these assignments are due.
 This section is the most important thing in the entire document.
-Read it closely, TWICE, and immediately write or enter all of the assignments into your calendar on the days they are due.
+Read it closely, then read it again, and immediately write or enter all of the assignments into your calendar on the days they are due.
 Midterm exam?
 In-class presentation?
 Final paper?
 Final paper due the same week as all your other final papers for all your other classes?
 Don’t let any of these dates sneak up on you!
-GET THEM ON THE CALENDAR.
-Start to make a plan for the hard weeks in the semester now.
-Do you know who’s great at helping make a plan for the hard weeks in the semester?
-Judith Heyhoe, director of the Writing Center and Academic Support!
-Email her at email@example.com — she will be very happy to help you look at your schedule.
+Put them on your calendar and start to make a plan for the hard weeks in the semester now.

-ASSIGNMENTS – DETAILS: Knowing you have a paper due in the first week of March and getting it on your calendar is a great first step.
-But as soon as you get it on the calendar, your whole brain is going to go, “Great!
-Let’s not worry about this until March 1.”
-HOLD THAT THOUGHT.
+ASSIGNMENT DETAILS: Knowing you have a paper due in the first week of October and getting it on your calendar is a great first step.
+But as soon as you get it on the calendar, your brain is going to go, “Great!
+Let’s not worry about this until October 1st.”
+Hold that thought.
 Flip through the rest of the syllabus and see if you can find a section that gives more detail on the expectations for each assignment.
 Flag this section with a Post-it note that will stick out the side of your syllabus so you can find it easily again when you start worrying about an assignment in earnest.
 But do yourself a favor and read it now, and think about how you can prepare: does the assignment ask you to review a book that’s not on the assigned readings list?
-Do some summary and analysis of the course readings up to this point in the semester?
-Make a plan for how you’re going to get that work done before the night before your assignment is due.
+Summarize and analyze the course readings up to this point in the semester?
+You should make a plan for how you’re going to get that work done before the night before your assignment is due.